Tino Caspanello: Teaching and novels

-Caspanello has also taught theater.
-In 2024, he conducted his last drama workshop at a high school in Santa Teresa di Riva, in the province of Messina.
+Caspanello has taught theatre at the University of Messina, at the Vittorio Emanuele Theatre in Messina and elsewhere.
+In 2024, he conducted his last drama workshop at a high school in Santa Teresa di Riva, in the Province of Messina.

 Caspanello has written two novels: Salvo, a short novel set in a small Sicilian town, published in 2016, and Santa, la guerra, which addresses the impact of war and the persistence of hope in everyday life published in 2022.